 My friend Jenny would consider anything over 2 glasses of wine on a night out, too much for her.
 Anything past her 2-glass limit and she does not feel in control.
 Plus, she feels drained and anxious the next day.

 For me, I was a party girl and could drink way more than Jenny without question.
 Often I’d be the one getting a round of shots in at the end of the night.
-I’d never consider my drinking as being too much.
+I’d never consider, “am I drinking too much”?

 Later however, when my party girl days were more or less behind me and my career and family life took over.
 I started to routinely drink a couple glasses of wine a night to decompress from my day juggling work and kids.
 This smaller but regular evening drink felt necessary at the time.
 However, each morning, when I had to get up for work or see to the kids, I regretting my decision to drink.